CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 There is some examples of service definitions in folder called **"\YAML-Files\Kong\Service-Route Definitions"**.

-You should define exactly as i do in pictures.
+You should define exactly as I do in pictures.

 <img src="./YAML-Files/Kong/Service-Route Definitions/ConverterServiceDefinition.png" >